Painting & Drawing

 Julie Burleigh

-Julie Burleigh has been painting, drawing and making sculpture since the early 1980s.
-She studied painting and drawing at the Kansas City Art Institute, Yale University, The School of the Art Institute of Chicago, and the Tyler School of Art and Architecture.
+Julie Burleigh has been painting, drawing, and making sculpture since the early 1980s.
+She studied painting and drawing at Kansas City Art Institute, Yale, The School of the Art Institute of Chicago, and Tyler.
 She has taught throughout the Midwest and in Southern California at many schools and universities.

 Julie Burleigh, Self Portrait